- 1 The AStA

 Our operation is self-governing, meaning that the annual LGBTQ student plenary assembly determines the focus of our work.

-Our office (Room 11) is open from Monday to Thursday between 13:00 and 15:00, and Fridays from 14:00 to 17:00 as part of the coffee hour.
+Our office (Room 11) is open from Tuesday to Thursday between 12:00 and 14:00 as well as from 15:00 to 17:00 as part of the coffee hour.
 The coffee hour is a casual gathering where you can relax, get to know us and your fellow students, and exchange information.
 During the coffee hour, you can also borrow books and magazines from our ‘Mediothek’ (a bookshelf full of novels, travel guides, advice guides, academic and historical books, DVDs and comics) or you can take a copy of the free monthly publications like ‘Rik’, ‘Exit’, etc.

 If you have any problems or questions, you can come and speak to a member of our trained counseling team on Fridays from 11:00 to 12:00 (“Tell Mom” counseling) or between 13:00 and 14:00 (trans* counseling).
 The conversations are of course anonymous and confidential.